-I know people who always seem frantic and stressed (and I’ve been there more often than I like to admit) and I know people who seem to actually “float” through their lives buoyed by an endless stream of good luck (hmmmm….maybe it’s them, right?).
-I see relationships that, at least from my perspective, seem so tumultuous that I wonder how those folks get through the day and I see people who truly seem to be “in the right place” with those they love.
-I know of so many people who would leave their jobs without any hesitation if they could swing it financially and I know the blessed few who genuinely love what they do each day.
+I know people who always seem frantic and stressed—I’ve been there more often than I like to admit—and I know people who seem to actually “float” through their lives buoyed by an endless stream of good luck (hmmmm….maybe it’s them, right?).
+I see relationships that, at least from my perspective, seem so tumultuous that I wonder how those folks get through the day, and I see people who genuinely seem to be “in the right place” with those they love.
+I know of so many people who would leave their jobs without any hesitation if they could swing it financially, and I know the blessed few who genuinely love what they do each day.
 I also know too many people who live in homes that are so far from peaceful.

 One of the things we brought from Larry’s house was a set of old, children’s blocks.
 I looked through the basket to see if I could find blocks to spell P E A C E F U L H O M E. I did.
-There were some green letters and a couple of brown and orange letters but weirdly (or not) all of the letters I needed were red, yellow or blue—primary colors (the “building blocks”) from which all other colors come.
-If you follow my design blog or have been in one of my classes, you know how much I love talking about color, and the power it has as a foundation in how your home “feels”.
+There were some green, brown and orange letters on the blocks, but weirdly (or not), all of the letters I needed were red, yellow, or blue—primary colors (the “building blocks”) from which all other colors come.
+If you follow my design blog or have been in one of my classes, you know how much I love talking about color, and the power it has as a foundation in how your home “feels.”
 The irony of the primary color blocks was not lost on me!

-What if we take it one block at a time?
-What if we create a space that has a dozen peaceful qualities?
+What if you create a space that has a dozen peaceful qualities?

 Patient—with the people we love, with our limitations and especially with ourselves

 Accepting—allowing people to really be “who they are”